backpackcod3r/IttyChat/README.md

 Design Philosophy
 -----------------

-My goal with this project, first and foremost, was to learn Node.js.
+My goal with this project was, first and foremost, to learn Node.js.
 This is my first attempt at a project in Node.js, so I wanted to do something that I found genuinely interesting but simple enough to bite off in an evening or weekend.
 Chat servers are well known problems,